 Streetwear has exploded from city street corners to the front row of high fashion, changing the way the world dresses.
-More than 60 percent of Gen Z say streetwear influences their daily clothing choices.
 You might think it is just about baggy shirts and flashy sneakers.
-The real story runs much deeper because streetwear is now a movement shaping identity, building community, and rewriting the rules of what it means to belong.
+The real story runs much deeper, as streetwear has become a movement that shapes identity, builds community, and rewrites the rules of belonging.

 Table of Contents